-Degree Progress Report (DPR) on MyWCU:
+Degree Progress Report (DPR) on MyWCU & University email:

-The Degree Progress Report cannot track everything in your major degree program.
+While the DPR does a good job tracking your gen eds, it cannot track everything in your major degree program.
 Thus, the information about your major in this manual overrides the DPR.
 Double-check what the DPR is showing against your advising sheets.
 If a question arises about a conflict between the DPR and your program as mapped onto our advising sheets, the advising sheets will be considered correct.